 I don't stuff my bird for good reason: It will cook much faster, not to mention that I just really don't think it makes much of a difference in the turkey's overall flavor.

 Many recipes call for a high start and a low finish (i.e., 450°F for the first few minutes, then 350°F until it's done).
-But I like to roast my turkey from start to finish at a moderate 350°F. No need to cover the bird in aluminum foil either—just cook it in a deep aluminum or stainless-steel pan lined with a roasting rack.
+But I like to roast a turkey in the oven from start to finish at a moderate 350°F. No need to cover the bird in aluminum foil either—just cook it in a deep aluminum or stainless-steel pan lined with a roasting rack.
 If you don’t have a roasting pan to cook a turkey in, use a deep sheet tray or baking dish lined with a wire baking rack, so the heat is distributed evenly and the turkey cooks properly.
 This is the best way to cook a turkey so that it stays juicy.

-Do not carve the bird until it's rested for at least 30 minutes, but 1 hour is a very good number in my book.
+Let the turkey rest for at least 30 minutes before carving, but an hour is best in my book.
 Even after all of this time, the turkey will still be plenty hot all of the way through.
 Better yet, the juices will have redistributed and you'll be looking at the tenderest, moistest turkey of your life.